whisperengine-ai/psa-ai-frameworks/COMPARISON_TO_VALIDATED_FRAMEWORKS.md

 ## Understanding the Difference

 **Reading Time**: 20 minutes
-**Purpose**: Help you distinguish between unvalidated AI-generated frameworks and evidence-based psychological approaches
+**Purpose**: Help you distinguish between unvalidated AI-generated frameworks and evidence-based validated approaches (with examples from psychology)

 **Context**: After reading about [red flags](RED_FLAGS_CHECKLIST.md) and [validation issues](WHY_AI_CANNOT_VALIDATE.md), this document shows you what legitimate alternatives look like.